Q98.1 - Klinefelter syndrome, male with more than two X chromosomes

 Klinefelter syndrome

-Klinefelter syndrome is a chromosomal condition in boys and men that can affect physical and intellectual development.
-Most commonly, affected individuals are taller than average are unable to father biological children (infertile); however the signs and symptoms of Klinefelter syndrome vary among boys and men with this condition.
-In some cases, the features of the condition are so mild that the condition is not diagnosed until puberty or adulthood, and researchers believe that up to 75 percent of affected men and boys are never diagnosed.
+Klinefelter syndrome, also called 47,XXY, is a chromosomal condition that affects development in people who are assigned male at birth.
+The signs and symptoms of Klinefelter syndrome vary.
+In some cases, the features are so mild that the condition is not diagnosed until puberty or adulthood.
+Researchers believe that up to 65 percent of people with Klinefelter syndrome are never diagnosed.

-Children with Klinefelter syndrome may have low muscle tone (hypotonia) and problems with coordination that may delay the development of motor skills, such as sitting, standing, and walking.
-Affected boys often have learning disabilities, resulting in mild delays in speech and language development and problems with reading.
-Boys and men with Klinefelter syndrome tend to have better receptive language skills (the ability to understand speech) than expressive language skills (vocabulary and the production of speech) and may have difficulty communicating and expressing themselves.
+Children with Klinefelter syndrome may have low muscle tone (hypotonia), difficulty coordinating movements, and mild delays of certain developmental skills, such as rolling over or walking.
+Affected children have an increased risk of mild delays in speech and language development.
+People with Klinefelter syndrome tend to have better receptive language skills (the ability to understand speech) than expressive language skills (vocabulary and the production of speech) and may have difficulty communicating and expressing themselves.
+Affected individuals have an increased risk for learning disabilities, most commonly problems with reading (dyslexia) and written expression.
+People with Klinefelter syndrome very rarely have intellectual disabilities.

 [Learn More in MedlinePlus]